LEADERSHIP 15 Min Read

-February 2, 2026
+February 2, 2026 · Updated May 3, 2026

-Why some leaders create entirely new markets through imagination while others dominate existing markets through execution — and why organizations need both
+Why some leaders create entirely new markets through imagination while others dominate existing markets through execution, and why organizations need both

 When Vision Creates a Market That Shouldn't Exist